essserrr/crt-terminal/packages/crt-terminal/README.md

 You can use these handlers everywhere to fully control behavior of tour terminal.

 If you don't like event creators, you can use `enqueue` from `api` field of return object.
-In this case you also need to import enums `PrinterEvents` and `TerminalEvents`. **Important!** To avoid possible bugs, you should pass newly created object in `enqueue` method
+In this case you also need to import enums `PrinterEvents` and `TerminalEvents`. **Important!** To avoid possible bugs, you should pass newly created object into `enqueue` method

 ## Sentence, Sentence Helpers